apache/usergrid/README.md

 ## Installation

 ### Prerequisites
-Usergrid::Client depends on Moose which can be installed from CPAN:
+Usergrid::Client depends on the following modules which can be installed from CPAN as shown below:

     $ sudo cpan install Moose
+    $ sudo cpan install JSON
+    $ sudo cpan install REST::Client
+    $ sudo cpan install URI::Template

 ### Build and install